International Animal Rights Day

 Enacted in 1973, the Endangered Species Act protects threatened and endangered species in the United States, including mammals, birds, fish, and plants.
 It lists the procedures for federal agencies to follow regarding any species under protection of the act and outlines penalties for violation.

-In 2019, the Prevention for Animal Cruelty and Torture Act was passed.
-It makes some of the worst forms of animal cruelty a federal crime.
-Due to this act, acts like drowning, crushing, burning, suffocating, impaling, and beastiality are federally banned.
+In 2019, lawmakers passed the Prevention for Animal Cruelty and Torture Act, making some of the worst forms of animal cruelty a federal crime.
+This act federally bans acts like drowning, crushing, burning, suffocating, impaling, and bestiality.

-Although many more animal right laws have been put into place, it goes by state, city, and county levels.
+Although lawmakers have enacted many more animal rights laws, their enforcement varies by state, city, and county.
 Animal cruelty laws are mostly concerned with companion animals, like cats, dogs, and horses, and include things like hot car laws and retail pet sale bans.
 Some do extend to wildlife, but rarely to laboratory animals or livestock animals.
 States tend to have separate laws regarding wildlife and farmed animals, including wild animal performance bans and limiting intensive confinement.

-All these laws are important, but federal laws do set a universal standard that everyone is required to follow.
+These laws are important, but federal laws establish a universal standard that everyone must follow.
 By strengthening and enforcing our federal laws, we can change the treatment of animals across the country, making it a safer place for them and for us.

 Sources: